 These are great ways to get rich, but I don’t think they are really valid.
-You don’t have much control over them and the sudden increase in wealth makes it difficult to adjust.
+You don’t have much control over these and the sudden increase in wealth makes it difficult to adjust.
 That’s probably why so many lottery winners become bankrupted a few years later.
 Marring rich is good if you can do it. 🙂

 How we achieved financial independence

-Our path to financial independence is primarily through the combination of modest living and stock market investing.
+Our path to financial independence is primarily through the combination of modest living and investing.
 We are naturally frugal and never spent more than we made.
 We saved and invested in the stock market over many years and it added up.
 We also invested in rental properties, but we were already well on our way to FI by then.
 Lastly, this blog also brings in a little income to help pay the bills.
 Retire by 40 is a small business and a creative outlet.
 Hopefully, I can continue to build the IP and expand it in the future.

 Start your journey